vault27/Foundation/vxlan.md

 - VLAN bundle service - one bridge table, MAC VRF with RT RD for all VLANs - frames are sent with 802.1Q - Ethernet Tag = 0, MACs in different VLANs should not match
 - VLAN aware bundle service - not supported by all vendors - all VLANs have one VRF(RT, RD) - every VLAN has its own bridge table with VNI and Ethernet tag = VNI

+## Modes of learning MACs
+- Flood and learn - no control plane - VTEP sends BUM traffic everywhere it is configured and then listens for reply, based on this learns where which MAC is located.
+First packet (ARP) and broadcast are sent to all peers, configured for this VNI.
+All next packets are sent only to particular VTEP.
+VxLAN packets between leafs are load balanced between spines.
+- EVPN - VTEPs exchange data about MACs and IP addresses

 ## L3 implementation types
 It depends on where VXLAN routing happens.
 - Bridged overlay